-To obtain the most competitive bids, the Department needs to ensure that each contractor is bidding the same project with the same understanding of how to construct the work.
 Sharing information about the project site conditions may help ensure the Department receives competitive prices for the work it advertises.
-Cross sections, geotechnical reports, aerial photographs, and survey information are shared with the bidders through the ADOT Contracts and Specifications website.
+Cross sections, geotechnical reports, aerial photographs, and survey information should all be shared with the bidders.

 Withholding information about site conditions or unusual regulatory requirements may lead to lower initial prices, but the low bidder will be quick to ask for extra work as soon as he or she finds actual site conditions different than anticipated.
-The Department, in the end, pays for the withheld information in the form of change orders and resolved contract claims.
+With ADOT's partnering environment, the Department, in the end, usually pays for the withheld information in the form of change orders and resolved contract claims.

-Cross sections may not be available for pavement preservation projects (AC overlays, etc.), or small projects with very limited earthwork quantities (intersection improvements, etc.).
+Potential bidders should be allowed to review the cross sections for the project.
+Cross sections can be obtained from the ADOT Roadway Design Control Desk.
+Cross sections may not available for pavement preservation projects (AC overlays, etc.), or small projects with very limited earthwork quantities (intersection improvements, etc.).
 For large earthwork projects, the Resident Engineer may want to have the survey crew stake the roadway centerline and any borrow limits.
 The staking can help bidders visualize the project work in relationship to its surroundings and the existing site conditions.